Bull Dawg Basketball Skill Academy

 Steve Thumb was one of the original founders of Beyond The Hoop and coached AAU basketball for most of the last two decades.
 Steve played high school basketball and has degrees from both Northwestern University and American University.

 As outlined below, the over 80 drills developed by the Academy’s coaching staff are subdivided into six skill levels ranging from beginning to intermediate to advanced with the latter including a focus on game situations.
 Players are initially provided with a white Bull Dawg Basketball Skill Academy ™ T-short.
-During each nine-week testing session players are tested on their mastery of each of the five basic skills at their level.
-Players are awarded iron-on patched for each skill category for which they demonstrate adequate proficiency.
-However, since the goal of the Academy is to develop complete, well rounded basketball players, players must demonstrate mastery of all five skill categories at their level before they advance to the next level, When the latter occurs players advance to the next level and receive a new, different colored Academy T-shirt.
+During each twelve-week testing session players are tested on their mastery of each of the five basic skills at their level.
+However, since the goal of the Academy is to develop complete, well rounded basketball players, players must demonstrate mastery of all five skill categories at their level before they advance to the next level.
+When the latter occurs players advance to the next level and receive a new, different colored Academy T-shirt.
 Then the process is repeated which allows each player to advance at his/her own pace.

 Six Skill Levels